Sodaro/Portfolio/src/routes/projects/pumpkin-boy/+page.md

 # Pumpkin boy

+Development Time: 2 weeks<br/>
+Team size: 8<br/>
+Engine: Unity<br/>
+Language: C#<br/>
+Main Contributions: Player movement, head throwing (Projectile Motion) with preview line, and box pushing.

 ## About
 Pumpkin Boy is a puzzle game where you play as a child that has been cursed by a witch, turning their head into a detachable pumpkin head.
-The character must throw their head to places the body can’t reach, and move boxes around to weigh down pressure plates in order to escape a witch’s dungeon.
+The character must throw their head to places the body can’t reach, and move boxes around to weigh down buttons in order to escape a witch’s dungeon.
 The game is a single-player game where the body and head are controlled by left-, and right-stick respectively.

+## Project Info
+For this project we only had 2 weeks total of development time, including planning and displaying the game at the Museum of Technology in Stockholm.
+The game was going to be played by kids of different ages so we developed the game with that in mind.

+We were 8 people in total working on the game: 3 designers, 3 programmers, and 2 artists (links listed in Team section at the bottom.)
+Jason worked on the event system used in all the puzzles, Ruta worked on a tweening system and shaders, and I worked on the player mechanics (movement, head throwing, and box pushing).

 ## Implementation